JuliaGraphics/Measures.jl/README.md

 [Compose3D](https://github.com/rohitvarkey/Compose3D.jl),
 and [Escher](https://github.com/shashi/Escher.jl).

-It allows building up and representing expressions involving differing types of units that are then evaluated, resolving them into absolute units.
+It allows you to build up and represent expressions involving different units.
+They are evaluated and resolved into absolute units.